suskind/network-list/README.md

 # network-list
-List all network devices with hostname and vendor
+List all network devices with an hostname and a vendor.

 ## Install